 For more on stalking, take our advice on the essentials you mustn’t take to the hill without, read deer stalking: 10 things to take to the hill when stalking.

 Keen to join our tradition?
 The Field has been the ultimate sporting journal since 1853.
-SUBSCRIBE today for as little as £21.49 and save 35% by clicking on THIS link.
+SUBSCRIBE today and get your first six issues for JUST £6 by clicking on THIS link.

 That there have been deer on the Hebrides since ancient times is beyond doubt, though how they got there has until recently been something of a mystery.
 Arran stags are known to be able to swim the 5km or so to the Kintyre peninsula, so it is no surprise that the inner islands were colonised by red deer from mainland Scotland.
 But it would be a tough challenge for the strongest beast to make the 30km crossing from Skye to Harris in the Outer Hebrides.
 It has only been with the advent of DNA analysis of ancient deer samples that it has been shown that the red deer of the outer Scottish islands are the result of introductions by Neolithic people.
 Where these Stone Age folk brought the deer from, however, is still a mystery, as they were genetically distinct from those of the Scottish mainland.

 On the single island of Lewis and Harris, deer have traditionally been confined mainly to the high ground of North Harris, a rugged, rocky place of mountain, moorland and sea loch that until 2003 was managed as a traditional sporting estate.
 In that year the Bulmer family sold the 25,600-acre North Harris estate to the local people under a community buyout scheme.